-As of December 31, 2018, we had federal net operating loss ("NOL") carry-forwards totaling \$1.9 billion.
-If we were to experience an "ownership change," as determined under Section 382 of the Code, our ability to offset taxable income arising after the ownership change with NOLs arising prior to the ownership change would be limited, possibly substantially.
+As of December 31, 2019, we had federal net operating loss ("NOL") carryforwards totaling \$1.9 billion and state of Oklahoma NOL carryforwards totaling \$35.7 million.
+If we were to experience an "ownership change," as determined under Section 382 of the Internal Revenue Code, of which Oklahoma conforms to, our ability to offset taxable income arising after the ownership change with NOLs arising prior to the ownership change would be limited, possibly substantially.
 An ownership change would establish an annual limitation on the amount of our pre-change NOL we could utilize to offset our taxable income in any future taxable year to an amount generally equal to the value of our stock immediately prior to the ownership change multiplied by the long-term tax-exempt rate.
-In general, an ownership change will occur if there is a cumulative increase in our ownership of more than 50 percentage points by one or more "5% shareholders" (as defined in the Code) at any time during a rolling three-year period.
+In general, an ownership change will occur if there is a cumulative increase in our ownership of more than 50 percentage points by one or more "5% shareholders" (as defined in the Internal Revenue Code) at any time during a rolling three-year period.

 In addition, as a result of the Tax Act, NOL arising before January 1, 2018, and NOL arising on or after January 1, 2018, are subject to different rules.
 NOL arising before January 1, 2018, can generally be carried forward to offset future taxable income for a period of 20 years.
 Any NOL arising on or after January 1, 2018, while subject to additional limitations, can generally be carried forward indefinitely.
 Our ability to use our NOL during this period will be dependent on our ability to generate taxable income, and the NOL could expire before we generate sufficient taxable income.
-As of December 31, 2018, based on evidence available to us, including projected future cash flows from our oil, NGL and natural gas reserves and the timing of those cash flows, we believe a portion of our NOL is not fully realizable.
-As a result, as of December 31, 2018, a valuation allowance has been recorded against our NOL tax assets.
+As of December 31, 2019, based on evidence available to us, including projected future cash flows from our oil, NGL and natural gas reserves and the timing of those cash flows, we believe a portion of our NOL is not fully realizable.
+As a result, as of December 31, 2019, a valuation allowance has been recorded against our NOL tax assets.
 See Note 12 to our consolidated financial statements included elsewhere in this Annual Report for additional information.